Pix2Fact: When Vision Is Not Enough -- Benchmarking Fine-Grained VQA with Web Verification on High-Resolution Real-World Scenes: Introduction

 A quintessential example from daily life is a tour guide identifying a distant mountain and recalling its history upon a tourist's query.
-For humans, this task, i.e., leveraging broad knowledge to connect subtle visual cues with structured facts, is straightforward, often aided by a reference like a guidebook.
+For humans, this task, i.e., effortlessly linking subtle visual cues with structured facts via broad knowledge, is almost automatic, often aided by a reference like a guidebook.
 For modern VLMs, however, it remains extremely difficult.
-They struggle to simultaneously ground queries in small, local visual details and execute the necessary multi-step reasoning to retrieve and synthesize the correct knowledge.
-Precisely because of this gap, the integrated demand for fine-grained visual perception and deliberate reasoning in real-world settings remains a significant, unmeasured challenge for current Vision-Language Models (VLMs)~\cite{lin2025vision,bai2025multi}.
-To close this gap, we introduce \textbf{Pix2Fact}, a new visual question-answering benchmark designed to evaluate fine-grained visual grounding and deliberate, knowledge-intensive reasoning performance of VLMs.
-It comprises 1,000 high-resolution (4K+) images covering 8 diverse daily-life scenarios and situations: amusement parks, city skylines, festivals \& gatherings, historic architecture, libraries \& bookstores, markets \& vendors, office spaces, and urban streets.
-To ensure the exceptional quality of the Pix2Fact dataset, every image-question-answer triplet is meticulously crafted through a collaboration between domain experts (PhDs from top-tier global universities) and a professional data annotation service provider\footnote{We maintain a deep collaborative partnership with Innopulse Technology, leveraging their expertise in data curation, annotation, and quality assurance.
-Please see Appendix~\ref{appendix:inno_intro} for details.}.
-This dual-layer process guarantees that each question necessitates detailed visual grounding, multi-hop reasoning, and the integration of external knowledge to answer.
+The challenge lies not in visual grounding or knowledge search alone, but in their tight coupling: the model must simultaneously ground the query in small, local visual details and execute a deliberate, multi‑step knowledge search to retrieve and synthesize the correct information.
+Precisely because real‑world scenarios demand this integration, the combined requirement of fine‑grained visual perception and open‑world knowledge search remains a significant, yet unmeasured, bottleneck for current Vision‑Language Models (VLMs)~\cite{lin2025vision,bai2025multi}.
+To close this gap, we introduce Pix2Fact, a new visual question‑answering benchmark designed to evaluate the conjunction of fine‑grained visual grounding and deliberate, open‑world knowledge search.
+It comprises 1,000 high‑resolution (4K+) images covering eight diverse daily‑life scenarios.
+To ensure exceptional quality, every image–question–answer triplet is meticulously crafted through collaboration between domain experts (PhDs from top‑tier global universities across diverse disciplines).